-- 29.3 Residential Care Workers Review (DECD) - 29.3.1 This clause only applies to employees in the Department for Education and Child Development (DECD) who are designated as "Residential Care Worker" and who are working in that department performing duties applicable to a Residential Care Worker. - a) By 1 March 2013, the Chief Executive of the Department of Education and Child Development will have completed his review of classification arrangements in relation to Residential Care Workers in conjunction with implementation of service delivery changes ("the Review"). - b) Pending the outcome of the Review (including implementation of applicable service delivery changes), the Residential (Secure) Care Allowance described in Schedule 1.13E ("the Allowance") will apply on an interim basis from the first full pay period commencing on or after 1 October 2012 to Residential Care Workers in DECD who meet the criteria specified in that schedule. - c) The Allowance will cease from the end of the applicable pay period that occurs immediately prior to the date of implementation of any classification outcome of the Review ("the Cessation Date").
-Such implementation may, at the discretion of the Chief Executive, DECD, be effected administratively by the CE, DECD or by making a Workplace Flexibility Agreement under this Enterprise Agreement. - d) Schedule 1.13E will cease to have any effect from the Cessation Date notwithstanding any other clause of this Enterprise Agreement and the Allowance described therein will likewise cease to be payable for any purpose whatsoever. - e) For the purposes of this clause, Residential Care Worker means staff who perform their duties within a DECD residential care house/s and provide the care, supervision and support of children and young people who are required to live in a residential care house/s.
+- 29.1 Residential Care Workers Review (DECD) - 29.1.1 This clause only applies to employees in the Department for Education and Child Development (DECD) who are designated as "Residential Care Worker" and who are working in that department performing duties applicable to a Residential Care Worker. - 29.1.1.1 The Chief Executive of the Department of Education and Child Development will complete his review of classification arrangements in relation to Residential Care Workers in conjunction with implementation of service delivery changes ("the Review"). - 29.1.1.2 Pending the outcome of the Review (including implementation of applicable service delivery changes), the Residential (Secure) Care Allowance described in Schedule 1.13C ("the Allowance") will continue to apply to Residential Care Workers in DECD who meet the criteria specified in that schedule.

+- 29.1.1.3 The Residential (Secure) Care Allowance will cease from the end of the applicable pay period that occurs immediately prior to the date of implementation of any classification outcome of the Review or confirmation by the Chief Executive, DECD that the Review has concluded and classification arrangements are confirmed ("the Cessation Date").
+Such implementation may, at the discretion of the Chief Executive, DECD, be effected administratively by the CE, DECD or by making a Workplace Flexibility Agreement under this Enterprise Agreement. - 29.1.1.4 Schedule 1.13C will cease to have any effect from the Cessation Date notwithstanding any other clause of this Enterprise Agreement and the Allowance described therein will likewise cease to be payable for any purpose whatsoever. - 29.1.1.5 For the purposes of this clause, Residential Care Worker means staff who perform their duties within a DECD residential care house/s and provide the care, supervision and support of children and young people who are required to live in a residential care house/s.